Vera Gordon: Personal life

 In 1904, in Russia, Vera Pogorelsky married Nathan A. Gordon, a producer and writer at the Ostoffersk Acting Company, and had two children: William (b.
 1904) and Nadje (b.
 1907).

 In 1905 the Gordons moved to New York City and in 1926 to California, living at 364 S. Highland Ave., Los Angeles.

+Her nephew was the musicologist and violinist Sol Babitz, and her great-niece was the writer Eve Babitz.

 She moved to Beverly Hills, died there on May 8, 1948, and is buried at Hollywood Forever Cemetery, Hollywood.